Effects of particle-hole fluctuations on the superfluid transition in two-dimensional atomic Fermi gases

 For the effect of the particle-hole channel on the behavior of the BKT transition temperature $T_\text{BKT}$, we first analytically estimate the ratio between the two BKT transition temperatures in the BCS limit with and without the particle-hole channel at the same coupling strength, where the latter is denoted as $T_\text{BKT}^\text{BCS}$.
-Here $\Delta \rightarrow 0$, so that the following summation can be performed analytically,
+Now that $\Delta \rightarrow 0$, we obtain

 where $\gamma \approx 0.5772157$ is Euler’s constant.
-(A detailed derivation can be found in Appendix \ref{sec:AppB}.)
 Substituting the above relation for the corresponding term in Eqs.~(\ref{eq:gap}) and (\ref{eq:gapph}), we obtain

 where we have taken into account that $t^{-1}(0)$ and $t_\text{2}^{-1}(0)$ are sufficiently small so that $|t^{-1}(0)|,|t_\text{2}^{-1}(0)| \ll |\langle\chi_{\text{ph}}\rangle|$ in the weak coupling limit.